 - On February 7, 2022, we met with the Burnside Gorge Community Association in a virtual public community association land use committee (CALUC) meeting. - On March 31, 2022, we hosted an additional virtual information session focused on the supportive housing element.
-Hosted by a neutral third-party facilitator, this session was an opportunity for neighbours to learn about the proposed supportive housing site, ask questions, and share feedback. - On June 22, 2022, the proposal was presented to the Advisory Design Panel.

-- On October 6, 2022, staff presented the proposal to council at the Committee of the Whole where council carried a motion of support for the Rezoning of the site and advancement to Public Hearing. - On October 26 and December 21, 2022, meetings were held with City of Victoria Planning staff to present and discuss ideas about appearance, tree retention and building reorientation.
+Hosted by a neutral third-party facilitator, this session was an opportunity for neighbours to learn about the proposed supportive housing site, ask questions, and share feedback. - On June 22, 2022, the proposal was presented to the Advisory Design Panel. - On October 6, 2022, staff presented the proposal to council at the Committee of the Whole where council carried a motion of support for the Rezoning of the site and advancement to Public Hearing. - On October 26 and December 21, 2022, meetings were held with City of Victoria Planning staff to present and discuss ideas about appearance, tree retention and building reorientation. - On March 21, 2023, a meeting was held with City of Victoria staff to discuss the updated rotated building design, exterior appearance, and bike storage.

-Throughout the Rezoning process, we have consulted with City staff on a regular basis through email correspondence and three separate pre-application meetings to ensure the design accommodates the OCP, Downtown Public Realm Plan and Streetscapes Standards, and Downtown Core Area Plan design guideline requirements.
+Throughout the Rezoning and Development Permit process, we have consulted with City staff on a regular basis through email correspondence and three separate pre-application meetings to ensure the design accommodates the OCP, Downtown Public Realm Plan and Streetscapes Standards, and Downtown Core Area Plan design guideline requirements.